 To uninstall third-party drivers bundled with Sourcery G++ Lite, first disconnect the associated hardware device.
-Then use Add or Remove Programs (non-Vista) or Uninstall a program (Vista) to remove the drivers separately.
+Then use Uninstall a program (Vista and newer) or Add or Remove Programs (older versions of Windows) to remove the drivers separately.
 Depending on the device, you may need to reboot your computer to complete the driver uninstall.